reasonml-community/bsdoc/README.md

 # bsdoc
-> Documentation Generator for BuckleScript projects.
+> Lets you use `odoc` in your BuckleScript projects.

 Status: __alpha__.